pkepley/pkepley.github.io/_posts/2020-11-29-RiddlerLazyCranberry.md

 In order to determine who is last to be served, we only really need to track the order in which guests are served.
-We can ignore the intermediate left/right passes which occur amongst guests who have been served already.
-With this in mind, we can model cranberry sauce passing as a discrete Markov process whose states reflect which guest has been served most recently and which guests have already been served.
+We can ignore the intermediate left/right passes which occur amongst guests who have already been served.
+With this in mind, we can model cranberry sauce passing as a discrete Markov process whose states reflect which guest has been served most recently, and which guests have already been served.
 For a table with 6 guests, the states can be depicted as
 follows:

 ![six guest transition graph with symbols]({{ asset_path }}/compute_analytical_solution_18_0.png)

-In the image above, white dots reflect guests who have not been served yet, and blue dots are used to denote guests who have already been served.
-Red dots are used to denote the most recently served guest when unserved guests remain, while gold stars are used to indicate a guest who is served last.
-Arrows have been drawn between states to indicate the possible transitions.
+In this image, white dots reflect guests who have not been served yet, and blue dots are used to denote guests who have already been served.
+Red dots are used to denote the most recently served guest whenever unserved guests remain, while gold stars are used to indicate a guest who is served last.
+Small arrows have been drawn between states to indicate the possible transitions.

-Before labeling the states of the Markov process, we first index the guests seated around the table.
-Let $$0$$ denote the guest who starts the process.
-Note that guest $$0$$ can never be served last.
+Before labeling the states of the Markov process, we first index the guests who are seated around the table.
+Let $$0$$ denote the guest who will begin the process.
+Note that guest $$0$$ can never be served last, unless they are the only guest.
 The remaining guests are enumerated counter-clockwise from guest $$0$$, so that guest $$1$$ sits to the right of guest $$0$$, guest $$2$$ sits to the right of guest $$1$$ and so on.
 Letting $$n_{guests}$$ denote the